State Tax Filing Resources

 New Mexico mandates that filers report the workers’ compensation fee due for each employee on the quarterly Form ES903B (wage continuation sheet).
 This fee is either a $4.30 flat fee per employee or $0.00 and is reported and paid separately using Form WC-1.

-Review the following exceptions to the current reporting of the workers’ compensation fee due on Form ES903B and report any exceptions to your service representative.
+Review the following exceptions to the current reporting of the workers’ compensation fee due on Form ES903B and report any exceptions to your Service Representative.

-Three or More EmployeesIf you have three or more employees who were employed on the last working day of the quarter and reported wages in the quarter (for all agencies, not just New Mexico), a $4.30 flat fee will be reported for each employee and totaled for all employees for that client.
+If you have three or more employees who were employed on the last working day of the quarter and reported wages in the quarter (for all agencies, not just New Mexico), a $4.30 flat fee will be reported for each employee and totaled for all employees for that client.

 Other Exceptions

-If the only employees are domestic servants, real estate salespeople, or farm and ranch laborers, $0.00 should still be reported, unless the business elects coverage for these employees.
+If the only employees are domestic servants, real estate salespeople, or farm and ranch laborers, $0.00 should still be reported unless the business elects coverage for these employees.

 In some circumstances, an executive employee of a corporation or a limited liability company (LLC) may choose to be exempt from coverage under the company’s policy.
 If an executive is exempt from the policy, the $4.30 fee should not be reported.
 However, even if $0.00 is reported, the employee still counts toward the threshold of three.
 If this threshold is met, the $4.30 fee is required to be reported for each of the other two employees.